 This unit will inspire students to think about how important computer programming is in our everyday lives.
-The students will gain experience in programming through a mixture of direct teaching, experimentation and exploration, and tutorials from the LEGO® MINDSTORMS® Education EV3 Software.

-Working in pairs, students will complete project-based learning in a computer science and STEM environment, enabling them to improve critical-thinking, problem-solving, and collaboration skills.
+The students will gain experience in programming through a mixture of direct teaching, experimentation, exploration, and tutorials.
+Working in pairs, students will complete project-based learning in a computer science and STEM environment, enabling them to improve critical thinking, problem-solving, and collaboration skills.

-Students will learn to control robots using a variety of sensors: touch, colour, ultrasonic and gyro.
-Using the EV3 software, they will then program and download these programs to control a variety of motors that will mobilise their robot.
-Students will learn to re-program, experiment and control the functions of their robot.
-Their first robot will have to successfully navigate a course by controlling the sensors and motors.
+Students will learn how to control robots using sensors.
+They will then program and download these programs to control a variety of motors that will mobilize their robot.
+Students will learn to reprogram, experiment, and control the functions of their robot.
+Their first robot will have to successfully navigate a course by controlling a sequence of exact steps from the programmer.

-When they've completed the introductory program, the students will then construct and program a second robot simulating how robots are working in industry.
+When they have completed the introductory program, the students will then construct and program a second robot simulating how robots are working in industry.